lucbergeot/EchoSphere/SmallVilleWorkings.md

 Together, these memory modules create dynamic and consistent NPC behaviors, contributing to meaningful social interactions in Smallville.

+## 3.5 Path Testing and Spatial Navigation

+The `temp_storage` folder includes several key files that help define how NPCs navigate their environment and interact with objects in the world.

+### Pathfinding Tests
+Pathfinding Tests (`path_tester_env.json` & `path_tester_out.json`) are used to check whether NPCs can navigate efficiently through different areas of the Ville.
+The system tests various coordinates in the simulation environment to ensure that NPCs can move from one point to another without issue.

+- In `path_tester_env.json`, the coordinates within the Ville are referenced to test specific locations for NPC movement.

+### Room and Object Mapping
+`path_tester_out.json` provides a detailed list of rooms and their corresponding objects, helping NPCs understand their spatial environment.
+For example:

+- **Hobbs Cafe** contains objects like "refrigerator", "customer seating", and a "piano."
+- **Adam Smith's house** has a "bed", "desk", and "closet."

+This detailed room-to-object mapping is used to help NPCs remember where specific objects are located and allows them to interact with their environment in a meaningful way (e.g., sitting at a table, using a sink, or cooking in the kitchen).

+### Current Simulation State
+`curr_sim_code.json` helps track the current simulation session, allowing the system to store and restore the state as needed.
+While it doesn’t provide specific behavior details, it ensures the continuity of the simulation by keeping track of which run is active.

 # Prompt Systems Section (reverie/backend_server/persona/prompt_template)

 ## 4. Prompt Systems